APCS-A-DJHS-DSHS/dhs-cs/notes/arrays.md

 Arrays can hold a limited number of objects.
 This is referred to as the array's "size" or "length".
 An array's size is determined when the array is created, and cannot be changed.
-An array's size can be accessed using its 'length' field:
+An array's size can be accessed using its `length` field:

     System.out.println(special.length); // Prints "5"